Kadiwalhussain/3DJavaScript/README.md

 # 3DJavaScript
-This is my 3D Java which i have learned for making games Of 3D
+This is my 3D JS  which  I have learned for making 3dgames